gyk088/APEX-http-request-framework/README.md

     // if you need to add some headers myReq.addHeader('content-type', 'application/json');

-    // if you need to send a repeat request in case wich you descride in the repeatCondition method myReq.setRepeatTime(5 * 60); // after 5 minutes
+    // if you need to send a repeat request in case which you descride in the repeatCondition method myReq.setRepeatTime(5 * 60); // after 5 minutes

     // if you need to send a synchronous request
     // in this case you can get a respose , but methods beforeSend and success or error methods will also be called HTTPResponse myResponse = myReq.executeSync();

-    // if you need to send a asynchronous request
+    // if you need to send an asynchronous request
     Id jobID = myReq.executeAsync();

     // if you need to schedule a request